Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Related work

-\paragraph{Vision-language models} process both visual and linguistic inputs. \citet{medclip} were the first to train a dual-encoder architecture with a contrastive objective on image-text data in the medical domain.
-With \gls{clip} \citet{clip} have applied this principle to web-scale image captions and the ALIGN model has achieved similar results with alt-text \citep{align}.
-In the following, the basic inter-modal contrastive loss has been extended by, intra-modal loss terms \citep{cyclip, uniclip, tcl}, self-supervision \citep{slip}, non-contrastive objectives \citep{xclip}, incorporating classification labels \citep{unicl}, textual augmentation \citep{laclip}, a unified multi-modal encoder architecture \citep{limoe} and retrieval augmentation \citep{ra-clip}.
-Next to more advanced training objectives, other works have identified the training data distribution to be crucial for performance: \citet{datacomp} have proposed the DataComp benchmark focusing on dataset curration while fixing model architecture and training procedure, \citet{metaclip} have balanced metadata distributions and \citet{dfn} have introduced data filtering networks for the purpose.
-The strictly separated dual-encoder architecture has been extended to include cross-encoder dependencies \citep{blip, volta}, and multi-modal encoders have been combined with generative decoders \citep{pali, unifiedio, albef, fromage, flamingo}.
-The CoCa model combines contrastive learning on uni-modal vision- and text-representations with a text generative cross-modal decoder \citep{coca}.
+\paragraph{Vision-language models} process both visual and linguistic inputs. \citet{medclip} were the first to train a dual-encoder architecture with a contrastive objective on image-text data in the medical domain. \citet{clip} and \cite{align} have applied this principle to web-scale image captions and alt-text data.
+In the following, the basic inter-modal contrastive loss has been extended by intra-modal loss terms \citep{cyclip, uniclip, tcl}, self-supervision \citep{slip}, non-contrastive objectives \citep{xclip}, incorporating classification labels \citep{unicl}, textual augmentation \citep{laclip}, a unified multi-modal encoder architecture \citep{limoe} and retrieval augmentation \citep{ra-clip}.
+Next to more advanced training objectives, other works have identified the training data distribution to be crucial for performance: \citet{datacomp} have proposed the DataComp benchmark focusing on dataset curation while fixing model architecture and training procedure, \citet{metaclip} have balanced metadata distributions and \citet{dfn} have introduced data filtering networks for the purpose.
+The strictly separated dual-encoder architecture has been extended to include cross-encoder dependencies \citep{blip, volta}, and multi-modal encoders have been combined with generative decoders \citep{pali, unifiedio, albef, fromage, flamingo, coca}.